DecLearn/declearn/docs/quickstart.md

 # Quickstart

 **Here's where to start if you want to quickly understand what `declearn` does**.
-This tutorial exepects a basic understanding of [federated learning](https://en.wikipedia.org/wiki/Federated_learning).
+This tutorial expects a basic understanding of [federated learning](https://en.wikipedia.org/wiki/Federated_learning).

 We show different ways to use `declearn` on a well-known example, the